JossySola/code_refresh/6React/9recap.md

     4. **Remove** any non-essential state variables
     5. **Connect** the event handlers to set the state
 + Mocking lets you quickly iterate on the UI before you wire up any logic.
 If a component has a lot of visual states, it can be convenient to show them all on one page, pages like this are often called "living styleguides" or "storybooks".
 + To help visualize the state changes flow, try drawing each state on paper as a labeled circle, and each change between two states as an arrow.
-You can sketch out many flows this wat and sort out bugs long before implementation.
+You can sketch out many flows this way and sort out bugs long before implementation.

 ![State Changes flowchart](https://react.dev/_next/image?url=%2Fimages%2Fdocs%2Fdiagrams%2Fresponding_to_input_flow.dark.png&w=750&q=75)